Hodge2Franklin/MeX-Docs/docs/project_blueprint.md

 - **Emotional Sensing**: Detection and analysis of emotional states
 - **Need Detection**: Mapping emotions to underlying needs
 - **Pattern Recognition**: Identification of recurring themes and behaviors
-- **Archetype Modeling**: Understanding user's core identity patterns
+- **Value Alignment**: Understanding user's core values and priorities
 - **Reflection Generation**: Creating meaningful insights and perspectives

+The Mirror Component is grounded in the Transactive Systems Model of Collective Intelligence (TSM-CI), adapted for the dyadic human-AI relationship, and implemented through an Instance-Based Learning Theory (IBLT) approach to Machine Theory of Human Mind (MToHM).
+It implements a three-tiered needs framework integrating Self-Determination Theory (SDT), contextual expressions, and Acceptance and Commitment Therapy (ACT) principles, with cultural adaptation and embedded ethical constraints.

 #### Bridge Component
 The Bridge functions as an outward-facing engine for external connections, featuring:
 - **MCPClientInterface**: Discovery backbone for external resources
 - **TruthFilter**: Ensuring honest, relevant external signals
+- **Content Curator**: Organizing external content into meaningful collections
 - **Perspective Generator**: Creating alternative viewpoints
 - **Framing Engine**: Contextualizing content for personal relevance
-- **Connection Finder**: Identifying potential external connections
+- **Opportunity Scout**: Identifying serendipitous connections aligned with needs and values

+The Bridge Component extends the Transactive Systems Model to the interaction between the user-AI dyad and the external information ecosystem, transforming the rich internal understanding of the user into meaningful connections with the external world.

 #### Synthesis Layer
 The Synthesis layer manages the dynamic interplay between Mirror and Bridge, including:
-- **State Management**: Tracking user emotional state and context
+- **State Manager**: Tracking user emotional state and context
-- **Transition Control**: Managing Mirror↔Bridge transitions
+- **Transition Controller**: Managing Mirror↔Bridge transitions
-- **Ethics Integration**: Applying ethical guardrails to all interactions
-- **JoyOptimizer**: Balancing needs with joy metrics
+- **Flourishing Engine**: Optimizing for holistic user wellbeing
+- **Adaptive Guidance Engine**: Generating contextually appropriate guidance
-- **Experience Coordination**: Creating unified experience across components
+- **Experience Coordinator**: Creating unified experience across components

+The Synthesis Layer serves as the central orchestrating intelligence of the MeAi system, implementing the Transactive Reasoning System (TRS) from the TSM-CI model, adapted for the dyadic human-AI relationship.
+It maintains the user's complex state, handles transitions between components, optimizes for holistic flourishing, executes adaptive guidance, ensures ethical coherence, and coordinates the unified user experience.

 ### Supporting Systems